Myanmar: Geography

 Myanmar has a total area of 678500 km2.
 It lies between latitudes 9° and 29°N, and longitudes 92° and 102°E. Myanmar is bordered in the northwest by the Chittagong Division of Bangladesh and the Mizoram, Manipur, Nagaland and Arunachal Pradesh states of India.
 Its north and northeast border is with the Tibet Autonomous Region and Yunnan for a Sino-Myanmar border total of 2185 km.
 It is bounded by Laos and Thailand to the southeast.
 Myanmar has 1930 km of contiguous coastline along the Bay of Bengal and Andaman Sea to the southwest and the south, which forms one quarter of its total perimeter.

 In the north, the Hengduan Mountains form the border with China.
 Hkakabo Razi, located in Kachin State, at an elevation of 5881 m, is the highest point in Myanmar.
 Many mountain ranges, such as the Rakhine Yoma, the Bago Yoma, the Shan Hills and the Tenasserim Hills exist within Myanmar, all of which run north-to-south from the Himalayas.
 The mountain chains divide Myanmar's three river systems, which are the Irrawaddy, Salween (Thanlwin), and the Sittaung rivers.
 The Irrawaddy River, Myanmar's longest river at nearly 2170 km, flows into the Gulf of Martaban.
 Fertile plains exist in the valleys between the mountain chains.
 The majority of Myanmar's population lives in the Irrawaddy valley, which is situated between the Rakhine Yoma and the Shan Plateau.

+Myanmar is one of the most seismically prone countries in the world.
+The Sagaing Fault between the Indian Plate and the Eurasian Plate runs north-south through the center of the country.
+There have been many small and some big earthquakes with a 7–8 magnitude.

 Administrative divisions

 Myanmar is divided into seven states (ပြည်နယ်) and seven regions (တိုင်းဒေသကြီး), formerly called divisions.
 Regions are predominantly Bamar (that is, mainly inhabited by Myanmar's dominant ethnic group).
 States, in essence, are regions that are home to particular ethnic minorities.
 The administrative divisions are further subdivided into districts, which are further subdivided into townships, wards, and villages.
+Since 30 April 2022, districts inside regions and states have been expanded to total count of 121.

-Below are the number of districts, townships, cities/towns, wards, village groups and villages in each division and state of Myanmar as of 31 December 2001:
+Below are the number of districts, townships, cities/towns, wards, village groups and villages in each division and state of Myanmar as of 30 April 2022: